paritosh0707/AgentDock/docs/COMMON_PACKAGE_IMPLEMENTATION_PLAN.md

 ## Conclusion

-The common package is the **foundation** of AgentDock.
+The common package is the **foundation** of Dockrion.
 By keeping it minimal, pure, and well-tested, we ensure:

 - ✅ Fast development (other teams can start immediately)
 - ✅ Consistent behavior (shared utilities prevent bugs)